Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Retelling the text of the paragraph and answering questions;

-Final control of knowledge (test)
+Final knowledge control (test)

-2. Educational-thematic section
+2. Educational and thematic section

 Thematic section